LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

     - 👍 automatically optimize the wait list during wait operations, and protect against **lock convoys**,
     - 👍 Additionally, condition variables make full use of **keyed events** instead of the regular **event object** that developers would have used on their own, which makes even **contended** cases more **optimized**.

+### Slim Reader-Writer Locks

+- If condition variables share a lot of similarities with pushlocks, Slim Reader-Writer (SRW) Locks are nearly identical.
+- They are also **pointer-size**, use **atomic** operations for acquisition and release, rearrange their **waiter lists**, protect against lock **convoys**, and can be acquired both in **shared** and **exclusive** mode.
+- Some differences from pushlocks, however:
+    - SRW Locks cannot be **“upgraded”** or **converted** from **shared** to **exclusive** or vice versa,
+    - they cannot be recursively acquired,
+    - are exclusive to **user-mode** code, while pushlocks are exclusive to **kernel-mode** code, and the two cannot be shared or exposed from one layer to the other.
+- SRW Locks entirely replace CSs in application code, but they also offer **multiple-reader**, **single-writer** functionality.

+### Run Once Initialization

+- Windows implements *init once*, or *one-time initialization* (also called *run once initialization* internally).
+- This mechanism allows for both **synchronous** (meaning that the other threads must wait for initialization to complete) execution of a certain piece of code, as well as **asynchronous** (meaning that the other threads can attempt to do their own initialization and race) execution.
+- For the **synchronous case**:  call `InitOnceExecuteOnce` with the *parameter*, *context*, and *run-once* function pointer after initializing an `INIT_ONCE` object with `InitOnceInitialize` API The system will take care of the rest.
+- For the  **asynchronous case**: the threads call `InitOnceBeginInitialize` and receive a `BOOLEAN` *pending status* and the *context*.
+    - If the *pending status* is `FALSE`, initialization has already taken place, and the thread uses the *context* value for the result (It’s also possible for the function itself to return `FALSE`, meaning that initialization failed ).
+    - If the *pending status* comes back as `TRUE`, the thread **should race** to be the first to create the object.
+        1. The code that follows performs whatever initialization tasks are required, such as creating objects or allocating memory.
+        2. When this work is done, the thread calls `InitOnceComplete` with the result of the work as the context and receives a `BOOLEAN` status.
+            - If the *status* is `TRUE`, the thread **won the race**, and the object that it created or allocated is the one that will be the global object.
+The thread can now save this object or return it to a caller, depending on the usage.
+            - In the more complex scenario when the status is `FALSE`, this means that the thread lost the race.
+The thread must **undo** all the work it did, such as deleting objects or freeing memory, and then call `InitOnceBeginInitialize` again.
+However, instead of requesting to start a race as it did initially, it uses the `INIT_ONCE_CHECK_ONLY` flag, knowing that it has lost, and requests the winner’s context instead (for example, the objects or memory that were created or allocated by the winner).
+This returns another status, which can be `TRUE`, meaning that the context is valid and should be used or returned to the caller, or `FALSE`, meaning that initialization failed and nobody has actually been able to perform the work (such as in the case of a low-memory condition, perhaps) 🤷‍♂️.
+- The *init once* structure is **pointer-size**, and **inline assembly** versions of the **SRW** acquisition/release code are used for the non-contended case, while **keyed events** are used whe contention has occurred (which happens when the mechanism is used in synchronous mode) and the other threads must wait for initialization.
+In the asynchronous case, the locks are used in shared mode, so multiple threads can perform initialization at the same time.